MAGS Excellence in Teaching Award

 The Midwestern Association of Graduate School annually solicits for the Excellence in Teaching Award in recognition of graduate students who exemplify excellence in the teaching/learning mission of the member universities.
 Michigan Tech may nominate two students; one each at the master's and doctoral level.

 MAGS is not currently soliciting for applications.
-It is anticipated that nominations for the 2017 competition will be due in January 2017.
-The details on this page refer to the 2016 competition and are subject to change.
+It is anticipated that nominations will be due in January.
+The details are subject to change.

 - will have been enrolled at Michigan Tech during the 2015 calendar year and have a teaching appointment

 - will have earned the Michigan Tech Outstanding Graduate Student Teaching Award